yetulaxman/linux-2/_tutorials/nextflow_tutorial.md

 ###  Nextflow with 'slurm' executor on Puhti (Currently NOT recommended at the moment but good to know)

 One of the advantages of nextflow is that the actual pipeline functional logic is separated from the execution environment.
-The same script can therefore be executed in different environment by changing the execution environment without touching .
-Nextflow uses the `executor` information to decide where the job should run.
-Once executor is configured, Nextflow submits each process to the specified job scheduler on your behalf (=you don't need to write sbatch script , nextflow writes for you on the fly instead).
+The same script can therefore be executed in different environment by changing the execution environment without touching actual pipeline code.
+Nextflow uses `executor` information to decide where the job should  be run.
+Once executor is configured, Nextflow submits each process to the specified job scheduler on your behalf (=you don't need to write sbatch script, nextflow writes on the fly for you, instead).

-Default executor is `local` where the  process is run in your computer/localhost where Nextflow is launched.
+Default executor is `local` where process is run in your computer/localhost where Nextflow is launched.
 Other executors include:

 - PBS/Torque
 - SLURM